Henrietta Elizabeth Marshall

-Henrietta Elizabeth Marshall (usually credited as H. E. Marshall; 9 August 1867 – 19 September 1941) was a British author, particularly well known for her works of popular national history for children.
-She is best known for her 1905 work "Our Island Story", which was published abroad as An Island Story: A Child's History Of England.
+Henrietta Elizabeth Marshall (usually credited as H. E. Marshall; 9 August 1867 – 19 September 1941) was a Scottish writer, particularly well known for her works of popular national history for children.
+She is best known for her 1905 work Our Island Story, which was published abroad as An Island Story: A Child's History Of England.

 Life

-She was born in Bo'ness, Scotland, and her father was John Marshall JP, an earthenware manufacturer.
+She was born in Bo'ness in West Lothian, Scotland, and her father was John Marshall, JP, an earthenware manufacturer.

 She was educated at a girls' boarding school called Laurel Bank, in Melrose.

 Between 1901 and 1904 she was the superintendent of a hall of residence for female students at the University of Glasgow, but, otherwise, she appears to have made her living throughout her life by writing.
 She never married.

 As is made clear by the Prefaces of her books from time to time, she travelled extensively after 1904, including to Melbourne, California and China, although her obituary in The Times stated that she spent most of her life in Oxford and in London, where she died.